 Trading target and Stop order are similar to the previous option.

-НWe don’t recommend entering the market using a classical strategy during breakout, since it’s very hard to seize the moment of breakout – its duration often doesn’t exceed a minute and there may be slippage.
-Here is an example.
+We don’t recommend entering the market using a classical strategy during breakout, since it’s very hard to seize the moment of breakout – its duration often doesn’t exceed a minute and there may be slippage.

 It’s nice to have high volume spots where the pattern is broken out (it’s due to the triggered orders of the market participants) and when the price is pulling back to the line forming the pattern.
 The rest of the volumes have quite a bit to say about further materialization of the pattern while it’s being drawn.

 Symmetrical triangle – the probability of breakout in both directions is the same.
 This pattern should be traded with as described above.